-The book, Making Sense and Making Decisions, an engineer’s guide to project decision making, authored by the instructor is the handout used for this course.
+The book, Making Sense and Making Decisions, An Engineer’s Guide to Project Decision Making, authored by the instructor is the handout used for this course.

-Millions of decisions are used to execute a complex project.
-Success depends on the effectiveness of all project decisions not just the few made formally via structured method.
 This course is about improving the effectiveness of all project decisions, not just the big ones.

 Engineers, operations staff and other technical professionals involved in project design, execution or operation.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.